Fox-ML-infrastructure/FoxML_Core/LEGAL/SUBSCRIPTIONS.md

 - Any evaluation/pilot done by an organization
 - Any use by employees, contractors, interns, or affiliates in the scope of their work

-**IMPORTANT:** Unauthorized organizational use of the Software without a valid commercial license is copyright infringement and may result in legal claims.
+**IMPORTANT:** Unauthorized organizational use of the Software without a valid commercial license may constitute copyright infringement and may result in legal claims.
 If you have used the Software without a license, you must immediately obtain a commercial license.
+This is not legal advice; see `COMMERCIAL_LICENSE.md` for complete terms.

 **See `LICENSE` for complete license terms and `DOCS/02_reference/licensing/DUAL_LICENSE.md` for licensing overview.**